 Even after telling the whole Bhagavad Gita, Sri Krishna asks Arjuna to think, reflect upon the ideas and decide and act according to what he feels right.
 It is totally left to Arjuna to decide.
 Where can you find such freedom of thought and choices?

 All our Sastras are discussions between the teacher and student.
 These are no commandments.

 Worshipping any form is not meaningless.
 In Chapter 4, once again Sri Krishna tells that worshipping any form is worshipping me (me = lord of all beings).
 We worship the Lord through the medium of stone, metal, clay or any other materials.
 We are not worshipping the stone, we are worshipping the Lord.
 We see the divine in them.
 Every being in this world is nothing but divine.
 Hence we worship everything.
 There are temples even for ants, lizards, snakes, plants, trees, rivers, land, mountains, sea, fire, air, and even space! almost everything.
 We worship children, parents, teachers, husbands, wives.. the list is endless.
 Everything needs to be worshipped and respected and is in line with what Sri Krishna told.
 Seeing any form we can connect to the divine.
 In short, by worshipping any form we will reach the divine – because only divine exists.
 According to Sanatana Dharma Creation and the Creator are not two, but one.

-Worship happens when love and respect both exists.
+Worship happens when love and respect both exist.
 When we worship, we earn merit – there is no sin.
 When we worship our parents, teachers and Guru, we earn the merit.

 Sin is not a concept that is properly understood in our context.
-It has different connotation in other religious systems.
-According to Gita, we are results of our own karma.
+It has a different connotation in other religious systems.
+According to Gita, we are results of our own Karma.